cllopes/reactathon/material/3_redux/2_react_redux/readme.md

 ```

 The second `optonal` parameter to `mapStateToProps` is the component's `ownProps` in-case it is needed to determine
-what to grab from the state.
+what to extract from the state.

 ### mapDispatchToProps